 High concentrations of fine particulate matter are associated with thermal inversions — a situation in which cool air becomes trapped near the Earth’s surface underneath a pocket of warmer air.

-Saharan dust storms can also significantly increase fine particulate matter, and researchers have linked these to localized increases in mortality.
+Saharan dust storms can also significantly increase fine particulate matter, and researchers have

 Given that research has shown air pollution to exacerbate respiratory diseases and weather events to increase air pollution, the researchers behind the present study wanted to see whether there was evidence for weather events increasing localized COVID-19 peaks.